hipay/hipay-docs/hipay-enterprise-sdk-ios/09-Apple-pay.md

 ### Merchant ID creation

 To use Apple Pay, you have to create an unique identifier, named **Merchant ID**. firstly, log in to your Apple developer account in certificate section at https://developer.apple.com/account/ios/certificate/.
-From the left menu, choose **Merchant IDs** in **Identifiers** section.
-Then, enter the merchant description to identify between all.
-The **Identifier** field must to be unique and starting with the string "merchant" like.
-It recommended to use the reverse domain name like **merchant.com.yourcompany**.
-Then click on **Continue** button and
+Choose **Merchant IDs** from the left menu in **Identifiers** section, then, enter the merchant description.
+The Identifier field has to be unique and begin with "merchant".
+It is recommended to use the reverse domain name like the following example : **merchant.com.yourcompany**.
+Then click on **Continue** button.

 We recommend to use two merchant ID, one for the production environment and one for the staging environment.

 ![Register Merchant ID](images/apple_pay_register_merchant.jpg)

-Verify entered information before to click on **Register** button.
+Verify the filled informations before to click on **Register** button.

 ![confirmation Merchant ID](images/apple_pay_register_merchant_confirmation.jpg)

 ### Apple Pay Payment Processing certificate generation

-This certificate is associated with the merchant ID and used to encrypt payment information between Apple Pay servers and HiPay.
+This certificate is associated with the merchant ID and used to encrypt payment's information between Apple Pay servers and HiPay.
 Every 25 months, this certificate expires.
-So you may revoked it before its expiration and recreate it.
+So you should revoke it before it expire and recreate it.

 1. Select the Merchant ID and click on **Edit** button in **Merchant IDs** section.